 Over the past year, RHA has been exploring all options to reposition its PH portfolio including RAD and Section 18 Demolition/Disposition.
-Currently, RHA has no pending or approved applications under RAD or Section 18, however, in FY 2024, RHA will begin to apply to HUD to participate in one, both or a blend of repositioning strategies for its PH properties.
+RHA recently submitted an application under RAD/Section 18 for Silverada Manor, and in FY 2024, will continue to apply to HUD to participate in one, both or a blend of repositioning strategies for its other PH properties.
 As of January 1, 2023, Section 18 Demolition/Disposition is being considered for Hawk View Apartments, Mineral Manor, and Tom Sawyer Village.